Yebulabula/DisC-Diff/README.md

 # DisC-Diff
-This is the PyTorch implementation of Disc-Diff for DisC-Diff: Disentangled Conditional Diffusion Model for Multi-Contrast MRI Super-Resolution.
+This is the PyTorch implementation of DisC-Diff for DisC-Diff: Disentangled Conditional Diffusion Model for Multi-Contrast MRI Super-Resolution.

 The repository is modified based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion).